-To clarify: Yes – but, in many cases, nor are the higher rates payable where a main home was sold before the purchase of the new home – even many years before.
+To clarify: Yes – but, in many cases, nor are the higher rates payable where a main home was sold before the purchase of the new home.

-This point involves the ‘three-year’ rules which only come into effect on 27 November, 2018.
+This point involves the ‘three-year’ rules which only came into effect on 27 November, 2018.
 The ‘three-year’ rules make for a particularly confusing area – but HMRC did not take the opportunity to make them clearer in this guidance.

 Find out more about the three-year rules with my article, The all-important rule that could see you escape paying higher rates of Stamp Duty.

 In addition, the disposal of the previous main home does not have to be by way of sale as stated by HMRC.
-For the ‘replacement’ exception to be potentially available, it could also be a gift, or from a divorce or separation.
+For the ‘replacement’ exception to be potentially available, it could also be a gift, or a disposal from a divorce or separation.

 HMRC guidance says: You won’t be charged the higher rates if your other residential properties each have a value of less than £40,000 when you buy the new property.